-Quick Tip: Installing timestrap on CentOS 7
+Installing Timestrap On CentOS 7

 Based on the popularity of our tweet about timestrap, a new self-hosted time tracking system, and our ultimate guide on self-hosted alternatives to cloud apps, we thought it made sense to do a quick walkthrough of how you can install timestrap on a CentOS server.
 First, let's install the python packages necessary to run timestrap.
 That includes

 pip, but first we need to enable the EPEL repository.